Zumbala/jerriepelser.com/content/blog/2018-06-28-communicate-status-background-job-signalr.md

 Note that I specified the name of the method as **progress**.
 When we create the JavaScript client, we will need to use that same name when listening for events.

 OK, so the final piece of the puzzle is to create the JavaScript client.
+You can refer to [the SignalR JavaScript client docs](https://docs.microsoft.com/en-us/aspnet/core/signalr/javascript-client) to see how to add the required JavaScript files to your application.

 Head back to your `Progress.cshtml` file and update it as follows:

 ```html
 @{